 Business Associates

 Finally, you may work with a partner who will contribute funds to the deal.
 Perhaps you can provide the knowledge, legwork, or another critical piece of the jigsaw.
 They provide the majority of the down payment and closing fees, while you negotiate a profit-sharing arrangement.
+Alternatively, you could explore options from a legal money lender Singapore to secure the necessary funding.

 As the old financial adage goes, 50% of anything is better than 100% of nothing.